 Time Out says

-Hong Kong's first-ever ladies-only speakeasy is elegant and inviting
+Hong Kong's first-ever ladies-only speakeasy housed in Rosewood

 Head through the grand double doors, up the elevators and down a dim corridor somewhere within the walls of the newly-opened Rosewood hotel, and you will find an inconspicuous knob.
 Flip the panel up, enter the password, and with a resounding whoosh, the wall will open inwards, leading you into Hong Kong’s first ladies-only speakeasy – XX.
 Named after the chromosomal combination only females possess, the sultry cocktail bar is a haven for girls.
 Sorry, gents, it’s no man’s land from here!